 Moreover, this isn’t a recipe I’ve developed myself.
 Apart from a few different vegetables, there’s no need to change anything from Raymond Blanc’s original recipe in my favourite cookbook, “Mange“.
-When I first received a signed copy of it as an Engagement present in 1996, I was terrified: the recipes for guests all looked complicated.
+When I first received a signed copy of it as an Engagement present in 1996, I was terrified: the French gourmet recipes for guests all looked complicated.
 Surely it was too difficult for me to try.
-However, years later, I realised with a little, insy-winsy bit of confidence, they were much easier than I thought.
+However, years later, I realised with a little, insy-winsy bit of confidence, they were much easier than they looked.

 Chunky Pure Vegetable Soup

 These days, I normally blend soups to a smooth velouté or chowder consistency (see pumpkin & leek, mushroom cappuccino, smoked garlic and arugula (rocket), curried cauliflower with scallops, or sweetcorn and red pepper soups, for example), so that serving this chunky almost seems D-A-R-I-N-G.

 I served this to my French (Corsican) parents-in-law last week, as they’re total soup addicts like myself.
 Madeleine gave it a classic nod of approval, but she seemed surprised: they had soup with chunks in it growing up in Corsica.
 You know what?
 Me too!
 I remember the chunky Scotch Broth (Janice has a good recipe at Farmersgirl Kitchen) with lamb and good old Lentil Soup (Christina has another good recipe with barley at Christina’s Cucina) with a large ham shank, when I was growing up in Scotland.